About Worcester Sauce

 That September, I did a brief harvesting stint in Provence before setting off on a six-month Southern Hemisphere trip to the wine regions and cricket grounds of South Africa, Australia and New Zealand.
 I also spent a month in Japan to escape vineyards for while.

 After returning to the UK, I was recruited into The World of Fine Wine as its Tastings Editor and Staff Writer.
-After five enjoyable but topsy-turvy years there, I left in June 2009.
+After five enjoyable but topsy-turvy years there, working with Hugh Johnson and others, I left in June 2009.

 I always retained freelance status at WFW and wrote for other titles including The Daily Telegraph, FINE, Artists & Illustrators and various websites.
 I continue to work as a freelancer.